 The key is to look at everything with an empty mind and eyes that simply see what IS, without a pre-determined opinion of what IS.

 Emotions still arise – be it sadness or happiness or empathy.
-But if you allow them to rise without pre-programmed beliefs, emotions subside into pure wonder.
-Everything is new.
+But, if you allow them to rise without judging your present situation, they’ll usually subside into pure wonder.
+Then, everything is new.
 Fresh.
 Astounding.
 Something to learn from.
-Something to expand your experience.
+Something to expand your mind, rather than shrink it further with the restriction of longheld beliefs.

 “Don’t eat the food, you’ll definitely get sick, everyone does.”